gflze/GFLBans/gflbans/api/API.md

     event: str
 ```

-The event_id field is a unique id that gflbans can use to idenify events.
+The event_id field is a unique id that GFLBans can use to identify events.
 The time is the time the event was created.
 The event is the event type.

-Each event type has it's own fields
+Each event type has it's own fields.

 Here are the currently implemented events: